yhchen07/yhchen07.github.io/_pages/projects.md

 **Supervisor**: Dr. Yu (Hannah) Hao, University of Pennsylvania

-**Project: Affective Neuroscience of Socioeconomic Status and its implications for mental health**

--	Conducted **extensive literature searches** using PubMed and Google Scholar and compiled a comprehensive database of over 200 articles on fMRI, low socioeconomic status and mental illness.
+**Project: Affective Neuroscience of Socioeconomic Status (SES) and its implications for mental health** Why is depression far more common at lower levels of SES?
+And, is the surplus of depression at lower SES just more of the same type as depression found at higher levels, or is it distinctive?
+In this project, we addressed these questions by examining the neural correlates between SES and depression, based on evidence from structural and functional MRI studies.

--	Developed an **organized, searchable database** of relevant articles that was shared with other members of the research team, streamlining the research process and reducing duplication of efforts.
+As an undergraduate research assistant, I conducted an **extensive literature review** of over 200 articles on MRI, SES, and depression.
+I also developed an **organized, searchable database** of all relevant articles, which I shared with other members of the research team.
+Currently, Dr. Hao and I are **co-authoring the manuscript**, which we aim to complete by September for peer review.
-- **Compiled comprehensive summaries** outlining the variations observed in cortical and subcortical regions under conditions of low SES and depression, which was **incorporated in the manuscript**.

 <p align="center">
   <img src="https://yhchen07.github.io//images/1.png?raw=true" alt="Photo" style="width: 450px;"/>